DirkDuesentrieb/fgsniffer/README.md

 go install $Env:GOPATH\src\github.com\DirkDuesentrieb\fgsniffer\fgsniffer.go
 ```
 If your GOBIN is part of your global PATH you can run fgsniffer from anywhere in your filesystem.

+## Review in 2020
+fgsniffer still works with the latest firmware versions (currently 6.2), but the newer firmware versions have the feature to create pcaps directly via the GUI.
+That makes simple network debuggung much easier.

+Using fgsniffer is still necessary if you want to
+- use an advanced capture filter (eg with `and` or `not`)
+- capture more than 10000 packets
+- capture on all interfaces